Springfield man arrested after police seize 4,000+ bags of heroin

 Officers seized 4,080 bags of ready for sale heroin that was hidden in the car.
 In Olivera’s house, officers recovered packaging material and 35 rounds of 9mm ammunition.

-Olivera’s was charged with Trafficking Class A Drug (Heroin) 36-100 Grams and Possession of Class B Drug (Crack Cocaine).
+Leydon said Oliveras was charged with Trafficking Heroin 36-100 Grams and Possession of Crack Cocaine.

 He was arraigned Tuesday morning in Holyoke District Court where his bail was set at 50,000.
 His bail on a current heroin trafficking case in Hampden County Superior Court has been revoked.
-Olivera’s next court date his recent arrest is on November 27.
+Olivera’s next court date for his recent arrest is on November 27.

 Hampden District Attorney Anthony D. Gulluni stated the following: